-module Generic_core_extensible:sig
+module Generic_core_extensible:sig..end

 Type-indexed functions are ad-hoc polymorphic functions rather than parametric polymorphic: their behaviour may change depending on the type.

-We implement them in Ocaml using a type 'a ty
+We implement them in Ocaml using a type 'a ty (see Generic_core_ty.ty) whose

 constructors reflect the type parameter: